- BPMN Definition

 |Message End Event||A Message End Event can be used to send a Message once the token reach the end event and then terminate the process.|

-The BPMN Standards section contains a list of rules that are applicable to the BPMN Message Event as per the official rules of the BPMN Specification.
+A standard is a level of quality or attainment that holds high authority and must be adhered to.
+The following is a list of standards that are applicable to the BPMN Message Event as per the official BPMN Specification.

 - A Message Intermediate Event MAY be the target for a Message Flow; it can have one incoming Message Flow.